q-viper/gradients-based-methods-on-large-least-square/README.md

 exp.load_data(data)
 ```

-4. But I had to run 100s of experiments so had to use multiprocessing.
+4. But we had to run 100s of experiments so had to use multiprocessing.
 Hence there is `ExperimentHandler` as well.

 ```python
 expt_handler_config = ExperimentHandlerConfig(root_dir=Path("expt_test"), max_experiments=-1, num_jobs=10,